Inclusion Policy for Employees with Disabilities

 Purpose

 McNeese State University does not discriminate against a qualified individual on the basis of disability and is committed to providing access to its programs, services, and activities.
 Efforts to ensure non-discrimination and academic adjustments for students, accommodations for applicants and visitors, and reasonable accommodations for employees with disabilities are based on the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.
-Inquiries may be directed to the director of inclusive excellence, Burton Business Center, Room 404, (337) 475-5428; (337) 475-5960 Fax; (337) 562-4227 TDD/TYY, hearing impaired; or cdo@mcneese.edu.
+Inquiries may be directed to the director of campus compliance and civility in person at the Burton Business Center, Suite 407; by phone at (337) 475-5428; by fax at (337) 475-5603; or by email at compliance@mcneese.edu.

 Scope